Neurodivergence Coaching & Mentoring

 The chef decides what food to cook, when to cook it and how to prepare it, while the kitchen, like the coach, simply provides the space and equipment to facilitate the cooking.
 It is the chef who must invest the time and effort to learn about different ingredients and culinary techniques, and use the tools to create delicious meals.

-Our brains are different, and we mustn’t compare ourselves with non-ADHDers.
+Our brains are different, and we mustn’t compare ourselves with neurotypicals

 Do you experience any of these?